 Suspended sediments could potentially reduce light availability to phytoplankton and affect the ingestion rate, egg production, egg-hatching success and survival rate of zooplankton.
-However, only small amounts of sediment are expected to be suspended for the TYRA project as part of the construction of nine new platforms and pipelines as well as from decommissioning (see section 6.2.3.1).
+However, only relative small amounts of sediment are expected to be suspended as part of the construction of new platforms and pipelines as well as from decommissioning (see section 6.2.3.1).